Active Learning Through a Covering Lens: is NP-Hard

 \end{proof}

-To show it's a valid reduction for an optimization problem we need to show the objectives are equivalent.
-The objective in \maxcov\ is the size of the union and in \pcov\ it's the probability of the $\delta$-ball union.
+To show that a reduction is valid for an optimization problem, we need to show that the objectives are equivalent.
+The objective in \maxcov\ is the size of the union, whereas in \pcov\ it is the probability of the $\delta$-ball union.

 Since $|U|$ is constant the optimization is equivalent.